shmilky/node-react-template/README.md

         - index.js - where it all begins:)
         - routes - helper to dynamically configure your web app routes
     - webpack
-        - webpack.general.js - general webpack configurations
+        - clientConfig.js - general webpack configurations for compiling the client for using on the browser
         - webpack.dev.js - for development environment webpack configuration, mostly the usage of dev-server
         - webpack.prod.js - when you want to go to production
+        - ssrConfig.js - general webpack configurations for compiling the client for SSR
+        - webpack.ssr.js - will be used when ssr
     - .babelrc
     - webpack.config.js
 - server - where all the node server code exist